ROBOTIS-GIT/emanual/docs/en/faq/download_task_code.md

 ## [CM-100](#cm-100)

 ### Preparation
-1. Please open a task code file(*.tsk) to download from RoboPlus Task.
+1. Please open a task code file(\*.tsk) to download from RoboPlus Task.
   - You can open it by double-clicking.
-  - You can open it by using an 'open a file' function of RoboPlus Task.
+  - You can open it by using the **open a file** function of RoboPlus Task.
-  - You can open it by dragging & dropping  it to  the RoboPlus task with mouse.
+  - You can open it with drag & drop in the RoboPlus task.

 2. Connect the contorller([CM-100]) with your PC by using a [USB Downloader(LN-101)].
 3. Connect 2 double AA batteries then turn the power for the controller (CM-100) on.